-Interactive workshops and activities on the topic of prevention of gender-based violence are regularly implemented in primary and secondary schools in the Tuzla Canton.
+Amica Educa has many years of experience in implementing interactive workshops and activities on the prevention of gender-based violence in primary and secondary schools in Tuzla Canton.

 Volunteer education of young professionals